Free Case Review

 - Driver fatigue.
 Truck drivers are especially likely to suffer tiredness because they often drive long hours cross-country or across several states.
 Trucking companies push drivers to deliver goods as promptly as possible at the expense of getting enough rest.

 - Distracted drivers.
 Truckers are often distracted because they are doing dangerous things to relieve the boredom of long-distance driving.
 Drivers who take a hand off the wheel to eat, to adjust the radio, to talk on a cellphone, or for any reason do not have good control of their truck.
 When you drive at 60 miles an hour, you are driving 88 feet per second.
 A lot can go wrong in 88 feet.

 - Drunk drivers.
 Drivers who operate a vehicle while under the influence of alcohol or narcotics are especially likely to cause a deadly accident.
 Drunk drivers cross traffic lines, fail to react quickly, speed, drive recklessly, and operate their trucks in ways that can kill or injure anyone in their path.
 There is no excuse for drunk driving.

 - Reckless drivers.
 Truck drivers are required to obey all Illinois and federal driving laws, including rules on reckless driving and speeding.
-At Gainsberg Law, we hold truck drivers and owners accountable when they fail to put the safety of everyone around them first.
+At Gainsberg Injury and Accident Lawyers, we hold truck drivers and owners accountable when they fail to put the safety of everyone around them first.

 - Overloaded trucks.
 Many truck companies and truck drivers try to load their vehicles beyond the maximum cargo limit for that truck.
 Overloading is usually due to a desire to make an extra profit, but profit cannot come before protecting other drivers and passengers.
 Overloaded trucks are dangerous because they are harder to control due to their weight and their hindrance on a driver’s ability to see.
 Overloaded trucks can spill their cargo, which can cause multi-vehicle collisions and deadly crashes.